percyqaz/Percyqaz.Data/README.md

             (fun (o: Example<'T>) -> tP.Encode(o.Value))
             (fun (o: Example<'T>) json -> tP.Decode(o.DefaultValue)(json) |> Json.JsonResult.map (fun v -> POCOTest(o.DefaultValue, v)))
 ```
+A custom `Pickler` member can also be used to override the default behaviour for Records and Unions.

 You can look through Library.fs for more examples on building both simple picklers and for polymorphic types.
 (More documentation may come)

 ## Todo list: